Overwhelmed hospitals: Tragic stories of people who died of COVID-19 in the cold as told by relatives

-In a Twitter thread on March 28, Angelo Barrera shared his family’s struggles in finding a hospital to treat their father who contracted the virus which causes COVID-19 and later succumbed to the disease.
+In a Twitter thread on March 28, Angelo Barrera shared his family’s struggles in finding a hospital to treat their father who contracted the virus and later succumbed to the disease.

 my dad died last night from COVID-19.
 I need you to understand that this is the government’s fault.#palpak #palpakduterte